Roderick Strong: PWG World Champion and Mount Rushmore (2014–2016)

-At PWG's eleventh anniversary show, Strong defeated Adam Cole to become the No. 1 contender for the PWG World Title which was held by Kyle O'Reilly.
-After congratulating O'Reily for his successful title defence over Chris Hero, he then attacked O'Reilly turning heel once again.
-He later justified his turn by claiming he was "tired of being the guy who has the great matches" and he was tired of being "the gatekeeper of PWG.".
-In August, Strong would then enter the 2014 Battle of Los Angeles, defeating Biff Busick in the first round, and would make it to the finals albeit through cheating; getting a disqualification win over A.J.
-Styles and getting a bye over PWG World Champion Kyle O'Reilly in the semifinals after attacking him before the match.
+At PWG's eleventh anniversary show, Strong defeated Adam Cole to become the #1 contender for the PWG World Championship which was held by Kyle O'Reilly.
+After congratulating O'Reilly for his successful title defense over Chris Hero, he then attacked O'Reilly turning heel once again.
+He later justified his turn by claiming he was "tired of being the guy who has the great matches" and he was tired of being "the gatekeeper of PWG."
+In August, Strong would enter the 2014 Battle of Los Angeles, defeating Biff Busick in the first round, and would make it to the finals albeit through cheating; getting a disqualification win over A.J.
+Styles and getting a bye over Kyle O'Reilly in the semifinals after attacking him before the match.
 The three-way final match, which also included Johnny Gargano, was won by Ricochet.
 At Untitled II, Strong unsuccessfully challenged O'Reilly for the title.

 At Black Cole Sun, Strong defeated O'Reilly in a Guerrilla Warfare match to win the PWG World Championship for the first time after goading O'Reilly into a match after O'Reilly defeated BOLA winner Ricochet in a near thirty-minute match.
-Strong successfully defended the title against Trevor Lee at From Out of Nowhere, Zack Sabre Jr. in a critically acclaimed match at Don't Sweat the Technique and Brian Cage and Chris Hero in a three-way match at 2015 DDT.
+Strong successfully defended the title against Trevor Lee at From Out of Nowhere, Zack Sabre Jr. at Don't Sweat the Technique and Brian Cage and Chris Hero in a three-way match at 2015 DDT.
 At Mystery Vortex III, Strong successfully defended the title against "Speedball" Mike Bailey in an open challenge and later helped The Young Bucks capture the PWG World Tag Team Championship and afterwards formed a new version of the Mount Rushmore stable with them and the returning Super Dragon.
 On December 11, Adam Cole joined the stable.

 On March 5, 2016, Strong lost the PWG World Championship to Zack Sabre Jr. He would later cash in his rematch clause against Sabre at Thirteen on July 29, 2016, and lose.
 He followed the match with a farewell speech to signal his departure from PWG after eleven years with the promotion.

-WWE
+One night return (2023)

+Strong made his first PWG appearance since July 2016 at Twenty: Mystery Vortex on August 13, 2023, where he defeated Michael Oku.